alzweidi/qm3d/usage/concepts.md

 In plain words: How deep the edge‑sponge is.

+set width = 0 to disable the CAP entirely (undamped periodic boundaries).
+When enabled (width > 0), the implementation enforces a minimum thickness of four grid cells for stability and better absorption, even if the chosen fraction would be thinner.

 Strength: How strongly the CAP damps outgoing flux each step (a complex absorbing potential).
 Too high can nibble the interior.

 In plain words: How aggressive the sponge is.
 Crank it if you still see echoes, but don’t overdo it.

+set strength = 0 to disable damping.
+The CAP is effectively active only when both width > 0 and strength > 0.

 Sources:

 - Muga et al., Complex absorbing potentials (Phys.
 Rep. 2004)
 - CAP method (arXiv overview)